nesi/support-docs/CONTRIBUTING.md

 ## Local Development Environment

 A local development environment is not required to make doc edits, but if you are making lots of changes, the realtime rendering can be quite helpful.

 ### First time setup

+You will need to have Python 3 installed on your computer.

+Clone this repository and create a Python virtual environment using:

 ```bash
 git clone https://github.com/nesi/support-docs-concept.git